PPMTFPlus/PPMTFPlus/README.md

 - README.md		&emsp;This file.
 - run_PPMTF_PF.sh	&emsp;Shell script to synthesize traces in PF using PPMTF.

+Instructions for installing Eigen 3.3.7, Generalized Constant Expression Math, and StatsLib are given in cpp/README.md.

 # Running Our Code Using Docker Files

+NOTE: We used a laptop with Windows 11 Enterprise, Intel i7-1185G7 (3.00GHz, 4 cores), and 32GB RAM to run our code using Docker files.
+It required about 200MB memory and about 15 minutes in our environment.

 You can easily build and run our code using Docker files as follows.